frequency-chain/docs/pages/Basics/Validation.md

 ## On-chain Messages

 An MSA with a Token Account may choose to send a message directly on chain.
-Creation of an an on-chain Frequency Message requires that the Message be validated before adding to the chain.
+Creation of an on-chain Frequency Message requires that the Message be validated before adding to the chain.
 Thus, any Message read from a trusted node, can be trusted to have been made by the MSA or a delegate of the MSA at the time the Frequency Message was sent.